-Candidates should contact Catrena Collins at email@example.com for instructions on how to submit applications electronically in PDF format.
-Materials should include a letter of interest, a one- page proposal of the fellowship project, a curriculum vitae, a portfolio of creative work/scholarship (30 pages maximum), and the names and contact information of three references.
+Candidates should submit applications electronically in PDF format to Howard_E_LeFevre_Emerging_Practitioner_Fellowship@osu.edu.
+Materials should include a letter of interest, a one-page proposal of the fellowship project, a curriculum vitae, a portfolio of creative work/scholarship (30 pages maximum), and the names and contact information of three references.

 The College of Engineering is interested in candidates who will contribute to diversity and equal opportunity in higher education through their scholarship, instruction, and outreach.
 In the cover letter, describe experiences, current interests or activities, and/or future goals that promote a climate that values diversity and inclusion in one or more of these areas.

-Review of applications will begin on January 15, 2021, and invitations for visits will begin shortly after.
+Review of applications will begin on January 15, 2022, and invitations for visits will begin shortly after.
 The search will remain active, and applications will continue to be accepted until the position is filled.
-The anticipated starting date of the position is no later than August 2021.
+The anticipated starting date of the position is no later than August 2022.
 Salary and rank are commensurate with experience and qualifications.
 General information about the Knowlton School can be found at: knowlton.osu.edu.